BaiGeiQiShi/RepairResults/README.md

 * **LLM-based single-hunk technique:**
    * AlphaRepair

-**Note:** ChatGPT_single_function is just a prototype for our extended experiments, not a complete technique!
+**Note:** In this repository, we present the plausible and correct patches for each tool.
+Additionally, we have created a repository for each technique and provided corresponding experimental environment and Dockerfile to replicate our experiments.

 <br>